expo/expo/docs/pages/versions/unversioned/sdk/device.md

 ### `Device.getIpAddressAsync()`

-Gets the device current IP address.
+Gets the device's current IP address.

 #### Returns

-A Promise that resolves to a string of IP address.
+A Promise that resolves the current IP address of the device's main network interface, as a string.
+Can only be IPv4 address.

 **Examples**